Welcome to the world of ASL/English Interpreting! We're glad you're here :)

 September's workshop is in collaboration with Tarrant County College's SLIP program for their interpreting interns: 5 Tips to Survive & Thrive in your Practicum Year

-October's workshop will be an online workshop via Zoom for newly certified interpreters (that's you!!).
-This workshop is called: I'm Certified, Now What?
+October's workshop was an online workshop via Zoom for newly certified interpreters (that's you!!).
+This workshop was called: I'm Certified, Now What?
 The Logistics of Getting Started as an ASL/English Interpreter

 *Approved for .3 BEI CEUs (General category)

 Some companies won't even offer you an interview if there are more than 5 errors in your cover letter or resume.